 The following discussion should be read in conjunction with the information contained in our condensed consolidated financial statements, including the notes thereto set forth in Part I, Item 1 of this Form 10-Q. Statements regarding future economic performance, management's plans and objectives, and any statements concerning assumptions related to the foregoing contained in Management's Discussion and Analysis of Financial Condition and Results of Operations constitute forward-looking statements.
 These statements are only predictions based on current expectations and assumptions and involve known and unknown risks, uncertainties and other factors that may cause our or our industry's actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
 All forward-looking statements included in this Form 10-Q are based upon information available to us as of the filing date of this Form 10-Q, and we undertake no obligation to update or revise any of these forward-looking statements for any reason, whether as a result of new information, future events or otherwise after the date of this Form 10-Q, except as required by law.
 You should not place undue reliance on these forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
-Certain factors, which may cause actual results to vary materially from these forward-looking statements, accompany such statements and are discussed in our forward-looking statements or vary materially from these forward-looking statements, accompany such statements and are discussed in our 2021 Annual Report on Form 10-K, including the disclosures under Part I, Item 1A "Risk Factors."
+Certain factors, which may cause actual results to vary materially from these forward-looking statements, accompany such statements and are discussed in our 2021 Annual Report on Form 10-K, including the disclosures under Part I, Item 1A "Risk Factors" and Part II, Item 1A "Risk Factors" of this Form 10-Q, our Q1 fiscal 2022 Quarterly Report on Form 10-Q.